-Gulab then presented the diamond to the new Emperor Shere Singh to win his favor.
-But three years later on September 15,1843, Shere Singh and Dhian Singh Dogra were both assassinated!
-The next day Dhian's 24 year old son Hira killed the assassins, succeeding his father as Wazir, (Prime Minister), and installed Ranjit Singh's last son, 5 year old Duleep Singh, as Emperor.
-Duleep with his mother Empress Jindan Kaur had till then resided in Jammu, under guardianship of Suchet Singh Dogra, and governed by Gulab Singh Dogra.
+Somehow the minister's brother, The Jammu-Fox, Gulab Singh Dogra, came into possession of the Koh-i-Noor.
+Gulab presented the diamond to the new emperor, Shere Singh, to win his favor.
+But three years later, on September 15, 1843, Shere Singh and Dhian Singh Dogra were both assassinated! ...
+The next day, Dhian's 24-year-old son Hira killed the assassins, succeeding his father as Wazir (Prime Minister), and installed Ranjit Singh's last son, 5-year-old Duleep, as emperor, with his mother, Empress Jindan Kaur, who had till then resided in Jammu, under the guardianship of Suchet Singh Dogra, and ruled by Gulab Singh Dogra.
 The Koh-i-Noor armlet was fastened to the child emperor at the Court of Lahore.
-Since the Great Maharaja's death, the Khalsa Army was in charge, extorting each ascendant for higher pay, while their numbers grew from 80,000 to 120,000.
+Since the death of the Great Maharaja, the Khalsa Army was in charge, extorting each ascendant for higher pay, as their numbers grew from 80,000 to 120,000.

-Then fifteen months later, December 1844, Hira Singh Dogra was assassinated fleeing with loot.
-Six months after Hira, Rani Jindan's brother Jawahar became Wazir in May 1845.
-Then four months later on September 21,1845 he was murdered, while riding an elephant and holding Duleep, with Rani Jindan watching from her elephant just behind.
+And then, fifteen months later, in December 1844, Hira Singh Dogra was assassinated, fleeing with loot.
+Six months after Hira, Jindan's brother Jawahar became Wazir in May 1845.
+Then, four months later, on September 21, 1845, Jawahar was murdered while riding on an elephant and holding Duleep, with Rani Jindan watching from her elephant just behind.

-Months later, December 21,1845, with Raja Lal Singh now as Wazir, the 1st Anglo-Sikh War began.
-It ended in March 1846 putting in charge The British Resident.
-The Lahore Durbar was ordered to pay an indemnity of 15 million rupees, and as it could not raise the funds, it ceded Kashmir, which was purchased by Gulab Singh Dogra, with of course, the stolen loot!
+Months later, on December 21, 1845, with Raja Lal Singh now as Wazir, the 1st Anglo-Sikh War began.
+It ended in March 1846, putting in charge The British Resident.
+The Lahore Durbar was ordered to pay an indemnity of 15 million rupees.
+As it could not raise the funds, it ceded Kashmir, that was purchased by Gulab Singh Dogra, with, of course, the stolen loot!

-In February 1847, accused of conspiracy against The Resident, Jindan was imprisoned and exiled, leaving nine year old Duleep in British control under the guardianship of Christian Protestants, Dr.John Login and his wife Lena.
-Lord Dalhousie wrote to Foreign Secretary Palmerston: 'Having watched the defiant Maharani's conduct over these years, I'm of the opinion she is the only person of manly understanding in the Punjab - She is worth all the soldiers in the state put together, for the purpose of mischief.'
-They then launched a smear campaign painting her as the 'Messalina of the Punjab', a seductress too rebellious to control.
-So great was the impact of her exile on the populace, even though they relentlessly defamed her as a profligate woman, it did not have the desired effect.
+In February 1847, accused of conspiracy against The Resident, Jindan was imprisoned and exiled, leaving nine-year-old Duleep in British control under the guardianship of Christian Protestants, Dr. John Login and his wife Lena.
+Lord Dalhousie wrote to Foreign Secretary Palmerston: 'Having watched the defiant Maharani's conduct over these years, I'm of the opinion she is the only person of manly understanding in the Punjab -she is worth all the soldiers in the state put together for the purpose of mischief.'
+They launched a smear campaign painting her as the: 'Messalina of the Punjab,' a seductress too rebellious to control.
+So great was the impact of her exile on the populace that, even though they relentlessly defamed her as a profligate woman, it did not have the desired effect.